omglazrgunpewpew/autocert/docs/RELIABILITY.md

-# Enhanced Robustness and Resilience Features
+# Reliability Features

-This document outlines the advanced robustness and resilience features added to AutoCert 2.0.
+This document outlines the reliability and error handling features in AutoCert.

-## 🛡️ Core Resilience Components
+## 🛡️ Core Components

 ### 1. Configuration Management System